faiface/par-lang/docs/src/process_syntax.md

 channels, and operations on them, like sending, and receiving. _CP_ was formulated by [Phil Wadler](https://en.wikipedia.org/wiki/Philip_Wadler), an influential computer scientist, in his wonderful paper called [_"Propositions as Sessions"_](https://www.pure.ed.ac.uk/ws/portalfiles/portal/18383989/Wadler_2012_Propositions_as_Sessions.pdf).
-It was not intended to become a basis for a practical programming language, _GV_ — a functional language in the same paper — was supposed to take that role.
+It was not intended to become a basis for a practical programming language; _GV_ — a functional language in the same paper — was supposed to take that role.
 However, I saw much more potential in _CP_, and decided to turn it into a practical language.